7gxycn08/PyAutoActions/README.md

 - **HDR will be enabled and disabled automatically for added processes.**

-- ex: `When you start a Game HDR will turn on and when you close It will turn off.`
+- ex: `When you start a game hdr will turn on and when you close It will turn off.`
 - **Processes can be added via filedialog or manually by process name (case-Insensitive).**
 - **Very low cpu usage runs on 3 threads only.**
 - **Runs In tray.**